4. About Tim – Background, Qualifications, Experience

 The aim of our system of government – a republic – is to work together towards a more perfect Union.
 Perfect can be defined as “all needs being met,” which is not possible.
 Legendary coach Vince Lombardi captured the concept in his statement “Perfection is not attainable, but if we chase perfection, we can catch excellence.

 Improvement leads to more needs being met, which results in less harm to people because of unmet needs.
-Consequently, continuous improvement becomes a moral imperative, e.g., more improvement correlates to less harm.
+Consequently, continuous improvement becomes a moral imperative; for example, more improvement correlates to less harm.

 In America, We the People are top management.
 In addition to being a government employee and military service member, a citizen remains a representative of top management.
 I was always cognizant of the importance of helping to ensure the effective and efficient use of tax dollars and working to prevent waste, fraud, abuse, and mismanagement of resources.